rockerest/Afterthought/README.md

 Aferthought is a php code repository to expediate setting up a new website.

 It relies heavily on [my framework](https://github.com/rockerest/myframework).
 You can see a demo of this package at [afterthought.thomasrandolph.info](http://afterthought.thomasrandolph.info).
+Log in with username `admin@example.com` and password `password`.

 There are two files that you need that are not included in this repository for various reasons.